ExpenseTracer/expensetracker/README.md

 Invision link

-Epic: Login/Register
+Epic: Login/Register
-oUser Registration – As a user, I would like to have signup option Option to create a new account
+->User Registration – As a user, I would like to have signup option *Option to create a new account
-Allow user to sign up with google
+*Allow user to sign up with google
-Allow user to sign up with facebook
+*Allow user to sign up with facebook
-Allow user to sign up using phone number
+*Allow user to sign up using phone number
-Option to create a new account
+*Option to create a new account

-oUser login- As a user, I would like to have sign in option
+->User login- As a user, I would like to have sign in option
                                   Create a link “add trip expenses"
                        Create a link "add Group/Family expenses"
                        Create a link "add personal expenses"
-                       Create a link "sign in" under signup Add submit button at bottom
+                       Create a link "sign in" under signup *Add submit button at bottom
-Update sql query after the addition of new expenses
+*Update sql query after the addition of new expenses

-oForget password - As a user, I would like to have forgot password option Include a text field in the new page to enter email/user id Send verification email to entered email address Allow user to enter new password via email link Include a click able link below the password input text field Add a submit button
+->Forget password - As a user, I would like to have forgot password option *Include a text field in the new page to enter email/user id *Send verification email to entered email address *Allow user to enter new password via email link *Include a click able link below the password input text field *Add a submit button
-Update password in database
+*Update password in database
-Implement triggers on password updates
+*Implement triggers on password updates
-Redirect the user to login page
+*Redirect the user to login page

-oSign up support - As a user, I would like to have skip sign up option Create a check box for "Agree terms and conditions" Create a check box for "I'm not a Robot option" Create a "submit" button
+->Sign up support - As a user, I would like to have skip sign up option *Create a check box for "Agree terms and conditions" *Create a check box for "I'm not a Robot option" *Create a "submit" button
-redirect to new page
+*redirect to new page

-Epic: Add Group
+Epic: Add Group
-oTrip Expense Tracking – As a user, I would like to add “Trip Expense Tracking Button” Add “Category Button”
+->Trip Expense Tracking – As a user, I would like to add “Trip Expense Tracking Button” *Add “Category Button”
-Allow user to enter the amount
+*Allow user to enter the amount
-Allow user to add the person who paid for that expense Add a button for the conversion of currency from our country to other country Allow user to add the date of money spent
+*Allow user to add the person who paid for that expense *Add a button for the conversion of currency from our country to other country *Allow user to add the date of money spent
-Allow user to add the Description of money spent Allow user to select the of expense
+*Allow user to add the Description of money spent *Allow user to select the of expense
-Allow user to enter the amount
+*Allow user to enter the amount
-Allow User to Select type of Category
+*Allow User to Select type of Category
-Allow user to add the no of persons involved
+*Allow user to add the no of persons involved
-Allow user to add budget
+*Allow user to add budget
-Create a button to split the money to all the people who are part of the expense equally
+*Create a button to split the money to all the people who are part of the expense equally.

-oPersonal Expense Tracking – As a user, I would like to add “Personal Tracking Button” Add Category Button
+->Personal Expense Tracking – As a user, I would like to add “Personal Tracking Button” *Add Category Button
-Allow User to Select type of Category
+*Allow User to Select type of Category
-Allow user to add the date of money spent
+*Allow user to add the date of money spent
-Allow user to enter the amount
+*Allow user to enter the amount
-Allow user to select the of expense
+*Allow user to select the of expense
-Allow user to add the Description of money spent
+*Allow user to add the Description of money spent.

 oGroup Expense Tracking – As a user, I would like to add “Group Tracking Button” Add Category Button